SPF-OST/pytrnsys_doc/guide/getting_started.rst

       LaTeX environment.
     - The processing functionality includes monthly and hourly calculations, files with results, and different types of automatic plots.
-    - Basically all functionality we see is of use in general we add it into the config file.
-Other more project specific processing we do at python level.
+    - Basically all functionality can be added such that it can be activated from the config file.
+For more project specific processing it might be better to work on python level.
 You will see how to do this at the developer's guide section.
     - Our method of processing TRNSYS simulations is based on our method to build a TRNSYS dck, so to fully use all functionalities you will need to change your own dck to have a similar structure as the one we have.
 For example the results are always stored in a temp subfolder and to do the automatic energy balance you need to